This content has been machine translated dynamically.

-GPU acceleration for Windows Server OS
+GPU acceleration for Windows multi-session OS

 For procedures that involve editing the registry, use caution: Editing the registry incorrectly can cause serious problems that may require you to reinstall your operating system.
 Citrix cannot guarantee that problems resulting from the incorrect use of Registry Editor can be solved.
 Use Registry Editor at your own risk.
 Be sure to back up the registry before you edit it.

-GPU Sharing enables GPU hardware rendering of OpenGL and DirectX applications in remote desktop sessions; it has the following characteristics:
+GPU Sharing enables GPU hardware rendering of OpenGL and DirectX applications in remote desktop sessions.
+It has the following characteristics:

 - Can be used on bare metal or virtual machines to increase application scalability and performance.

 - Enables multiple concurrent sessions to share GPU resources (most users do not require the rendering performance of a dedicated GPU).

 A GPU can be assigned to the Windows Server virtual machine in either full pass-through or virtual GPU (vGPU) modes following Hypervisor and GPU vendor requirements.
 Bare-metal deployments on physical Windows Server machines are also supported.

 GPU Sharing does not depend on any specific graphics card.